Introduction to Information Systems and Technology

 |Course code INFO1010||Units 10||Level 1000||Faculty of Science and Information TechnologySchool of Design, Communication and IT|

 Provides an introduction to the basic knowledge and techniques needed to use computers effectively in learning environments and subsequent study and employment.
 Explains information systems and computer hardware and software concepts and introduces various communication techniques.
 Includes a hands-on approach to helping students become proficient in the use of computers as personal productivity tools.
-Students will develop competency with common software applications such as word processing, spreadsheets, databases and presentation software.
+Students will develop competency with common software applications such as word processing, spreadsheets and databases.

 Available in 2014